Reprinted with permission of Brian Allman and Northstar Motorsports, Ltd.

 Prior to purchasing your helmet, realize that a good helmet works just like a good driving suit; i.e., it is designed to protect you by sacrificing itself.
 The shell of the helmet is the main structural element and must be hard enough to resist penetration by a sharp object.
 Upon impact, the shell should delaminate, allowing the helmet liner to spread and absorb the force of the head’s movement against the inner surface of the helmet.
 Once delamination occurs, the helmet is unfit for further use.
 As such damage may not be apparent, an impacted helmet should be returned to the manufacturer for a thorough inspection.

-NOTE: As of VSCDA’s 2018 Race Season, all drivers are required to have a SA 2010 or newer Snell-rated helmet.
+NOTE: As of VSCDA’s 2021 Race Season, all drivers are required to have a SA 2010 or newer Snell-rated helmet.
+Belts are allowed for 5 years from manufactured date.

 Head and Neck Restraints